Welcome. Consider this a cheat sheet for working with me — an outline of my style and philosophy.

 Need something from me?
 Ask!
 For best results, avoid opening with “hey” or “hi, are you busy?”
 I’m likely to respond, “yup!” or wait to respond until you provide more context so I can properly prioritize.

 Where possible, also include any time constraints.
 The amount of lead time often dictates whether or not I can commit.
-Conversely, if you commit to do something, include roughly when you expect it’ll be done.
-That allows me to know when it’s OK to follow-up without being overly-micro.
+Conversely, if you commit to something, include roughly when you expect it to be done.
+That allows me to know when it’s appropriate to follow up without micromanaging, and vice-versa.

 Management Principles